adam-snetiker/learning-git/README.md

 # Learning Git

 ## What is This?
-This repository contains a list of files and demo projects I'm using to master Git and GitHub concepts, taken from the Udemy course **Git Complete: The Definitive, Step-by-Step Guide to Git** by Jason Taylor.

-# What's Next?
-As I learn more, you'll see the repository continue to grow to show evidence of my expanding version control skill set.
-In this course, I have learned all of the common commands, and as of this writing am beginning to learn about comparing, ranching, and merging files.
+This repository contains a collection of course notes, resources, and my certificate of completion from Udemy.
+I recently completely **Git Complete: The Definitive, Step by Step Guide to Git** by Jason Taylor and will refer back to this repository many times over the course of my studies, projects, and eventually on the job.
+Feel free to look at any of my notes if you're new to Git and save the commands for your own use.